prashantagarawal/nodejs-starterkit/README.md

 ```
 ├── app
 │   ├── controllers
-│   │   ├── api            // Controllers are organized by module names for rest api
+│   │   ├── mobile         // Controllers are organized by module names for mobile api
 │   │   └── web            // Controllers are organized by module names for web api.
 │   ├── Services           // Services contains methods / business logic that are access by both api and web controllers.
 │   ├── models             // All mongoose models are defined here